camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/asana.md

 To use the **Asana Connector**, you must have an Asana [personal access token](https://developers.asana.com/docs/personal-access-token).

 :::note
-We do not recommend exposing your Asana personal access token as plain text.
-Instead, we recommend using Camunda secrets.
+Use Camunda secrets to avoid exposing your Asana personal access token as plain text.
 Learn more in our documentation on [managing secrets](/components/console/manage-clusters/manage-secrets.md).
 :::

 ## Create an Asana Connector task